MattHatwey/Manemo/chapter3.md

 "Hello.
 Where are your parents?
 Why do you have blood in your hair?
 Why do you have a gem on your head?
 Why do you have a dagger knife in your hand?" asked Matt.

 "I don't have any parents.
 My parents gave me this knife, for 'cooking'.
 I didn't know how to cook.
 So instead I used this to fight." said Calipi.
 Everyone was scared of Calipi.
-"As long as you don't fight me, I won't fight you back." said Calipi.
+"As long as you don't fight me, I won't fight you." said Calipi.

+Everyone soon understood that Calipi was scared too, and that was why she had a knife.

+"Calipi.
+It's okay." said Matt.
+"You don't have to be scared." said Sansei.
+Calipi dropped the knife on the ground, and Matt buried it into the ground.